 Having renovated homes from $40,000 to $1.2 million and new-built homes from $500,000 to $1.7 million, you pick up a thing or two, including instinctively knowing what clients want and perhaps more importantly, don’t want.

-At Barefoot, we strive to add value at each step of the process, a turn-key service is available that can include, the initial consultation, plan development, council approvals, design and interior fit-out solutions, landscaping, full construction and project management.
-If you already have plans or your own ideas, we’re happy to work with you to make them a reality.
+At Barefoot, we strive to add value along every step of the process.
+A turn-key service is available that can include the initial consultation, plan development, council approvals, design and interior fit-out solutions, landscaping, full construction and project management.

 It’s about the way we do business, like the shoe being on the other foot – your foot!
 It’s about the people – our staff, the team and the clients all working together.
 Our flexible approach is a reflection of our personalities, which is underpinned by a clear vision of what we aim to achieve.

-We care about the environment we live in and attempt to do our bit to preserve it.
-We carefully dispose of each project's rubbish and where possible, recycle materials.
+We care about the environment in which we and our families live and to do our bit to preserve it, we carefully dispose of rubbish from each project and, where possible, recycle materials.

 For more information, visit theoceancleanup.com

 Tangaroa Blue Foundation is an Australian-wide not-for-profit organisation dedicated to the removal and prevention of marine debris.
 The Australian Marine Debris Initiative (AMDI) was created as an on-ground network of volunteers, communities and organisations that contribute data from rubbish collected during beach and river clean-up events.
 The AMDI helps communities look after their coastal environment by providing resources and support programs and collaborates with industry and government to create change on a large scale.

 For more information, visit tangaroablue.org